• Blog

 In Wole Talabi’s exciting fantasy adventure, Shigidi and the Brass Head of Obalufon, the spirit world has fallen on hard times.
 With dwindling followers to make faith offerings, the companies of the gods have to make do with diminished income, and their powers are not quite what they used to be.
 Shigidi is an ex-god […]

-Filed Under: Fantasy Fiction, Wyrd and Wonder Tagged With: Afrofuturist, gods, heist, imagination, magic, sexuality, spirits, transformation, Wole Talabi
+Filed Under: Epic Fantasy, Wyrd and Wonder Tagged With: Afrofuturist, gods, heist, imagination, magic, orisha, sexuality, spirits, transformation, Wole Talabi

 Favorite Fantasy Characters – #Wyrd&Wonder